 The Villa Cathay Care Home Society is incorporated as a non-profit organization under the BC Society Act and a Canadian Registered Charitable Organization.
 Since 1978, we have provided culturally focused care to Chinese seniors in the Strathcona Chinatown neighbourhood in Vancouver.

 To realize the full potential of every senior in our care.

 Villa Cathay Care Home Society is committed to providing the highest quality, individualized and professional care to our seniors.
 By creating a safe, warm, and culturally focused Home, our elderly residents and their families will find comfort, respect and dignity.

-We strive to create a home-like environment where elderly residents can find comfort, love, respect and dignity.
-We continually strive to provide:
+We strive to create a home-like environment where elderly residents can find comfort, love, respect and dignity, including:

 - The highest caliber of care in meeting the daily needs and wellness of our seniors.

 - Professional services that exceed the expectations of residents and their families.

 - Positive encouragement and nurturing to enrich our seniors’ quality of life.